osate/osate.github.io/source/setup-development.rst

    workspace.

 Cloning the git repositories takes some time.
 Progress can be viewed in a dialog.
-To show the progress dialog, click on the animated icon the Eclipse status bar.
+To show the progress dialog, click on the animated icon in the Eclipse status bar.

 \ **Note:** Once the sources are imported Eclipse will start a build.
 There